FHeerdink/WSL-127.0.0.1-access/readme.md

 This is so we have a static IP assigned to our WSL instance.

 Then copy and paste the setwSLIPAddress.ps1 script to a folder (for example: C:/Scripts).
-Put the setip.sh script in /usr/local/bin and make it executable by using chmod u+x.
+Put the setip.sh script in /usr/local/bin and make it executable (chmod -R u=rwX,go=rX).
 Then edit the script so it points to the correct location.

 Once that is done, restart the WSL instance, and from the WSL instance type setip.sh so the